Updated February 2023

 Read all about our time in Sayulita (where we ate, shopped, and played) here

-Perhaps the most memorable part of our trip was a day tour we did with Human Connections in Bucerias.
+One of the most memorable things we’ve ever done on a trip was spending a day with Human Connections in Bucerias.
 Their goal is to connect local people with international audiences to empower local communities while fostering conversations that shift perspectives and increase understanding.
 We spent the morning visiting three local artisans, learning about their trades, and listening to their stories.
 I highly recommend this tour if you are anywhere in the Punta Mita/Puerto Vallarta area.

-Our first stop was a visit to the Lopez Lopez family who creates beautiful handmade toys.
-We learned all about their lengthy process: from raising sheep in Chiapas (in the southern part of the country), weaving fabric out of their wool, to creating amazing animal toys by hand.
+Our first stop was a visit to the Lopez Lopez family where we learned multiple generations of the family work together to create beautiful handmade toys.
+We learned all about their lengthy process: from raising sheep in Chiapas to weaving fabric out of the wool and then creating amazing animal toys by hand.

-Our second stop was to visit Teresa, a jewellery maker.
+Next, we met with Teresa, a jewelry maker.
 Her bracelets, earrings, pins, and necklaces were stunning.
-I loved the story of how she got her start….she was admiring a bracelet at a booth, but she couldn’t afford to buy it.
+I loved the story of how she got her start: she was admiring a bracelet at a local booth, but she couldn’t afford to buy it.
 So she went back several times to ask lots of questions and slyly watch how they made the bracelets.
 Then she went home and tried to mimic what she had seen.
 Eventually, she sold some of her own creations and as she got more money, she would buy new designs from other vendors and disassemble them to learn how they had made them.
-Now she comes up with her own designs and is very successful with her jewellery.
+Now she comes up with her own designs and is very successful with her jewelry.

-Our last stop was at El Barco, a loncheria, owned by Nallely & Omar.
-As we sat in the restaurant enjoying our meal, Omar explained how he launched his business, what types of meals he prepares and who his usual customers are.
+Finally, we stopped at El Barco, a loncheria, owned by Nallely & Omar.
+As we sat in the restaurant enjoying our meal, Omar explained how he launched his business, what types of meals he prepares, and who his usual customers are.
 He also runs a cooking workshop for tourists right out of his restaurant.

 Four Seasons Punta Mita